-We provide a Home Water Audit tool to help you evaluate how much water your family uses on a daily basis.
+We have provided a Home Water Audit tool to help you evaluate how much water your family uses on a daily basis.
 With the use of this helpful spreadsheet, you will be able to calculate your water usage for various household activities and determine the areas where you can conserve this essential and limited resource.

 Disclaimer – This Home Water Audit is a simple tool for estimating the water usage of a typical household with characteristics similar to those you specify in the audit worksheet.
 The Home Water Audit cannot predict your actual usage or the amount of your water bills since it does not take account of all the variables that can affect your usage.
 Accordingly, it should not be relied on for those purposes.
 By selecting to download the Water Survey below, you acknowledge that you have read, understood and agreed with the statements in this paragraph.